IBM/db2sock-ibmi/README.md

 SQLExecDirect is only an example, see libdb400.exp for all exported APIs.

+(*) PASE libdb400.a does not support wide CLI APIs.
+Therefore, this libdb400.a simply calls ILE.

 #CCSID
 You should call SQLOverrideCCSID400(ccsid), before any other SQL activity (see tests).
 Environment setting SQLOverrideCCSID400 defines how this libdb400.a operates.